AkihiroSuda/passt-mirror/README.md

   and nameserver using SLAAC
 * [DHCPv6 server](/passt/tree/dhcpv6.c): a simple
-  implementation handing out one single IPv6 address to the guest or namespace, namely, the the same address as the first one configured for the upstream host interface, and passing the nameservers configured on the host
+  implementation handing out one single IPv6 address to the guest or namespace, namely, the same address as the first one configured for the upstream host interface, and passing the nameservers configured on the host

 ## Addresses